- Pursuing a Ph.D. or combined M.D./Ph.D. in the biomedical or behavioral sciences

 - Paid, long-term, mentored research training in the laboratories of faculty who are committed to comprehensive quality training of undergraduate researchers.

-- Generous financial support including a stipend ($11,628/year; $969/month), tuition/fee support ($2,297/semester), and health insurance (SHIP) coverage ($831/semester).
+- Generous financial support including a stipend ($11,628/year; $969/month), tuition/fee support ($2,297/semester), and health insurance (SHIP) coverage ($891/semester).
 NOTE: A MARC award is likely to affect your financial aid package.
 Please check with your financial aid advisor.
 Also, exact numbers are subject to change annually.

 - Paid extramural summer research between your junior and senior year at another institution, including up to $3,500 for travel and per diem.
+NOTE: The opportunity for extramural summer research is contingent on renewed program funding for the 2nd year.

 - Annual travel awards ($1,000/year) to present your research at national scientific conferences and lab supply awards ($600/year) to help support your research project.

-- Student-led service learning project to help you develop your leadership skills and your competencies as a socially responsible scientist
+- Student-led service learning project to help you develop your leadership skills and your competencies as a socially responsible scientist and increase access to science to students from diverse backgrounds.

-- Professional development and graduate school application workshops
+- Professional development and graduate school application workshops.

-- Research seminars and other opportunities to network with UC Berkeley faculty mentors
+- Research seminars and other opportunities to network with UC Berkeley faculty mentors.

-- Seminars and workshops on science career options and how to prepare for them
+- Seminars and workshops on science career options and how to prepare for them.

-- Training in the responsible conduct of research
+- Training in the responsible conduct of research.

-- Research symposia and retreats for you to present your research and network with research colleagues
+- Research symposia and retreats for you to present your research and network with research colleagues.

 These are just some of the basic expectations.
 If you are selected, you will be given a more detailed list of expectations that you must agree to upon acceptance of an MARC Scholars position.